jyutzler/Bridge-Systems/system.md

 #### Overcaller Rebids
 Overcaller will normally have a weak hand and will pass or make a minimum response.
 With a strong hand or freakier distribution, overcaller will make some other bid.
+### After Opponents Bid Two Suits
+After the opponents show two suits, it is often prudent to show the other two suits.

+* Double: 4+ cards in each unbid suit and/or extra strength
+* Cheapest unbid suit: Standard overcall; Continuations by overcaller:
+   * Pass: Minimum
+   * Fourth suit (if first suit is not supported): Opening strength, two-suited
+   * Fourth suit (if first suit is supported): More than opening strength, game try
+* Lower bid suit: Michaels (5-5 distribution expected)
+* Higher bid suit: Natural
+* 2NT: 5-5 or more in the two unbid suits, preemptive

 ### Meckwell vs. Strong 1NT
 Meckwell features multiple ways to show single-suited or 5-4 hands.
    * double: long minor or both majors or 18+ HCP